titoBouzout/WordCount/readme.md

  - `enable_line_char_count` : false

-		Display the count of words found on current line.
+		Display the count of chacters found on current line.

+ - `enable_count_lines` : false

+ 		Display the number of lines in file

+ - `enable_count_chars` : false

+		Display the number of characters in file

 ## Inspiration

  - The main loop inspired by sublimelint https://github.com/lunixbochs/sublimelint